-The front blind spot, or no-zone, is located in front of the truck and should be avoided for two reasons:
+The front no-zone is in front of the truck and should be avoided for two reasons:

-Remember, unpredictable and unexpected things happen ALL THE TIME when you're driving.
+Unpredictable and unexpected things happen all the time when you're driving.
 Animals can run out on the road; there may be debris or other objects on the road that need to be avoided; another driver may cut you off, causing you to slam on your brakes….
 If any of these things were to happen while you were in a truck's front no-zone, chances are it would end in tragedy for you and your passengers.

-This clip clearly shows the dangers of cutting in front of, or cutting off, a truck.
+This clip shows the dangers of abruptly cutting in front of a truck.
 In the forward roadway view, you'll see a car in the left lane next to the truck with its right turn signal on.
 The driver sees a small opening in traffic and changes lanes directly in front of the truck, causing the truck driver to slam on his brakes to avoid a collision.
-Take note of how quickly the truck driver has to react in order to avoid smashing into the rear of the car.
+Note how quickly the truck driver must react to avoid smashing into the rear of the car.
 This situation could have been easily avoided if the car driver had been patient enough to wait for the truck to pass and found a more appropriately sized gap in the traffic to change lanes.

 This second clip provides an example of correct road-sharing behavior.
-Notice the car approaching in the driver's side blind spot view with the intention of passing on the driver's side of the truck.
-He passes the truck at a nice, steady speed and leaves plenty of space before signaling and changing lanes in front of the truck.
-In this case, even if something had happened and the car driver had to stop suddenly, the truck driver would have had enough time to respond and slow down or stop.
+Notice the car approaching the driver's side blind spot view with the intention of passing on the driver's side of the truck.
+They pass the truck at a nice, steady speed and leave plenty of space before signaling and changing lanes in front of the truck.
+In this case, even if something happened to cause the car driver to stop suddenly, the truck driver would have enough time to respond and slow down.

-The truck driver's reaction is the perfect illustration of how dangerous this maneuver is.
-PLEASE BE PATIENT and wait for trucks to pass before changing lanes.
-A fully loaded truck weighs up to TWENTY TIMES more than a car.
-Who do you think will come off worst in the event of a collision?
-Ask yourself, is it really worth the risk?
+The truck driver's reaction is the perfect illustration of how stressful and dangerous this maneuver is.
+Please be patient and wait for trucks to pass before changing lanes.
+A fully loaded truck weighs up to twenty times more than a car.
+Who do you think will come off worse in the event of a collision?
+Ask yourself, is it worth the risk?

-The second clip provides an example of proper merging behavior.
+This clip provides an example of proper merging behavior.
 Notice the white pickup in the right lane of the forward roadway view.
-He’s moving at a nice, steady pace and is clearly visible to the truck driver.
-He signals well in advance of his lane change and merges safely in front of the truck before changing lanes a second time.
+The driver is moving at a nice, steady pace and is clearly visible to the truck driver.
+They signal well in advance of their lane change and merge safely in front of the truck before changing lanes a second time.